raf-lim/lem-dev/README.md

 ```
 If you see the 404 page, then everything is correct.

-It might be a good idea to create a super user so you can access the Django Admin panel.
+Consider creating a superuser to access the Django Admin panel
 ```
 docker-compose run django python manage.py createsuperuser
 ```